isomerpages/moe-peircesec/_admission/Direct School Admission (DSA).md

 <h4><strong>Application Procedures and Information</strong></h4>
 <p>1) Centralised DSA-Sec Application Process
 <br>You may submit your application through the online DSA-Sec Portal.
 The
-application is free-of-charge and will be opened from <strong>Wed, 7 May to Tue, 3 Jun 2025, 3pm (2026 dates will be available and updated in April).</strong>
+application is free-of-charge and will be opened from <strong>Wed, 6 May to Tue, 2 Jun 2026, 3pm. </strong>
 </p>
 <p>For more details, please refer to MOE website – <a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>&nbsp;</p>
 <p>2) Parents and students are encouraged to choose schools wisely based